Ravenstine/skillex/README.md

 # pills/entrypoint.yml

 Intro:
-  dialog: I know all sorts of things about animals.
+  speak: I know all sorts of things about animals.
-  choice:
-    dialog: What's your favorite animal?
+  ask: What's your favorite animal?
-    intents:
+  utterances:
     ${animal}:
       go to: Read Animal Fact

 Read Animal Fact:
   web request:
     url: https://simple.wikipedia.org/w/api.php?format=json&redirects=1&action=query&prop=extracts&exintro=&explaintext=&titles=${animal}
     pluck: extract
-  dialog: You said ${animal}. ${webResponse}.
+  speak: You said ${animal}. ${webResponse}.
 ```

 Incredible!
 You've written a skill that takes user input and returns useful information!
 A skill can really be this simple.
 But there are some finishing touches we should add.